mezcel/rosary.net/README.md

 Notice!
-This is not a Git Project, enclosed are just coppies of my code
+This is not a Git Project, enclosed are just copies of my code

 # Windows.NET Community Rosary Prayer Group